muk0644/Deep-RL-Traffic-Control/README.md

 ---

-**Part of "Data Science and AI in Intelligent and Sustainable Mobility Systems" course**
+**This project is part of the "Data Science and AI in Intelligent and Sustainable Mobility Systems" course at Technische Hochschule Ingolstadt under Prof. Dr. Stefanie Schmidtner.**